 Along with dividing marital property and dealing with finances or tax issues, a couple going through a divorce must also make decisions on child custody and visitation.
 This can often be one of the most involved and emotional aspects of any divorce case.
 That is why it is important to have an experienced divorce lawyer on your side to guide you every step of the way and fight for the custody arrangement you desire.
 There are generally two types of custody arrangements – sole custody or joint custody – and it is important that you understand the difference so you can determine what is best for you and your child.

 If you are currently going through or thinking about divorce, you need a skilled professional on your side to help you work through the division of property, alimony, and most importantly, child custody.
-Speak with the Houston divorce lawyers of Holmes, Diggs & Sadler at (713) 766-5355 to get started.
+Speak with the lawyers of Holmes, Diggs & Sadler at (713) 766-5355 to get started.

 Comparing Joint and Sole Custody